HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 It is responsible for the translation of the EDM event (`MCParticleCollection`) to `G4Event`, passing it to be simulated and retrieving it afterwards.
 Retrieved `G4Event` contains the very same primary particles and vertices, though it also contains hits collections and various information.
 In particular, user may implement `G4VUserEventInformation`, `G4VUserTrackInformation` etc.
 To enable a flexible setting of what should be saved from an event, it may be specified in a tool derived from `IG4SaveOutputTool`.
 Currently there are `G4SaveTrackerHits` and `G4SaveCalHits` tools.
-A property `outputs` of `G4SimAlg` takes a list of stings with the tool names.
+A property `outputs` of `G4SimAlg` takes a list of strings with the tool names.
 Those tools should declare the output that is supposed to be further stored by the algorithm `PodioOutput`.

 ### 1.3.
 Simulation package in FCCSW